khodekhadem/online-music-finder/README.md

-# music_finder
+# online_music_finder
-find and download a music whit a part of its text
+find and play a music online whit a part of its text

+this is the version that just download and let you select the music quality

 # Requirements